duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 *First and foremost, we'd like you to know that we're here to help.
 If you have any questions or frustration during this process, email us at **open@duckduckgo.com** and we'll help you out!*

-This is a quick-start tutorial designed to give an overview of the instant answer process in a short amount of time.
+This is a quick-start tutorial designed to give an overview of the Instant Answer process in a short amount of time.
 This tutorial assumes zero knowledge and walks you through every step required.
 No guesswork needed!

 To skip ahead to the regular (non-quick start) tutorial.
 [Click here](https://duck.co/duckduckhack/goodie_basic_tutorial).